aspose-cad-cloud/aspose-cad-cloud-java/README.md

 # Aspose.CAD Cloud Java SDK
-[Aspose.CAD Cloud](https://products.aspose.cloud/cad) is a true [REST API](https://apireference.aspose.cloud/cad/) that enables you to perform a wide range of CAD and BIM drawings processing operations including manipulation, export and conversion in a cloud, with zero initial costs.
+[Aspose.CAD Cloud](https://products.aspose.cloud/cad) is a true [REST API](https://apireference.aspose.cloud/cad/) that enables you to perform a wide range of CAD and BIM drawings processing operations including manipulation, editing, export and conversion in a cloud, with zero initial costs.

-This repository contains Aspose.CAD Cloud SDK for Java source code.
-This SDK allows you to perform a wide range of CAD drawing processing operations based on Aspose.CAD Cloud API with all benefits of strong types and IDE highlights.
+This repository contains [Aspose.CAD Cloud Java SDK](https://products.aspose.cloud/cad/java) source code which is written in Java.
+This SDK allows you to work with Aspose.CAD Cloud REST APIs in your Node.js applications quickly and easily, with zero initial cost and gain all benefits of strong types and IDE highlights.

 # Key Features